Generic Name: baclofen (BAK-loe-fen)

 - Lioresal should be used with extreme caution in CHILDREN younger than 4 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Lioresal while you are pregnant.
-It is not known if Lioresal is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Lioresal, check with your doctor.
 Discuss any possible risks to your baby.

 If you suddenly stop taking Lioresal, you may experience WITHDRAWAL symptoms, including high fever; confusion; changes in mental status; and severe increase in muscle stiffness and spasms that, in rare cases, has progressed to muscle destruction (causing dark colored urine and muscle weakness, aching, and tenderness), multiple organ failure, and death.
 If you experience any of the above symptoms, seek immediate medical attention.